BeaconOfReentrancy/ReentrancyDataset/README.md

 The reentrant contracts (code) with labels.

 ### tools_output
-The output of analysis tools (oyente, mythril, securify1, securify2, smartian).
+The reported reentrancy by analysis tools (oyente, mythril, securify1, securify2, smartian, sailfish).

-### contract_information.csv
+### reentrancy_information.csv
 The reentrant labels of deduplicated smart contracts.

 In 'true positive' column: